-- Consider patient airway anatomy for the appropriate selection of the airway adjunct. - A If two attempts with an ETT are not successful, move to an adjunct device. - If approved, adjuncts considered "rescue airways" such as the LMA or Dual Lumen Airways may be appropriate primary airway devices. - P Supraglottic airway is recommended as the primary airway except in extreme cases such as airway edema. - Confirm correct placement of advanced airways by at least five methods. - P For patient < 2 years old showing respiratory distress with nasal congestion, cough, rales, rhonchi or wheezing without previous history of wheezing, reactive airway disease, breathing treatments:
+- Consider patient airway anatomy for the appropriate selection of the airway adjunct. - A If two attempts with an ETT are not successful, move to an adjunct device. - o If approved, adjuncts considered "rescue airways" such as the Supraglottic Airways or Dual Lumen Airways may be appropriate primary airway devices. - P Supraglottic airway is recommended as the primary airway except in extreme cases such as airway edema. - Confirm correct placement of advanced airways by at least five methods. - P For patient < 2 years old showing respiratory distress with nasal congestion, cough, rales, rhonchi or wheezing without previous history of wheezing, reactive airway disease, breathing treatments:

-Nasal suction both nares (3-5 seconds) with an appropriate device and apply oxygen as required.
-If distress continues, repeat nasopharyngeal suction with an appropriately sized and lubricated suction catheter x 1, for 3-5 seconds.
+Nasal suction both nares (3-5 seconds) with an appropriately sized and lubricated catheter and apply oxygen as required.
+If distress continues, repeat nasopharyngeal suction for 3-5 seconds.